Attention Mechanism based Cognition-level Scene Understanding: Experimental Results

-\textbf{Task description.} We implement the experiments separately in three steps.
-We firstly conducted $Q \rightarrow A$ evaluation, and then $QA \rightarrow R$.
-Finally, we join the $Q \rightarrow A$ result and $QA \rightarrow R$ results to obtain the final $Q \rightarrow AR$ prediction result.
-The difference between the implementation of $Q \rightarrow A$ and $QA \rightarrow R$ tasks is the input query and response.
-For the $Q \rightarrow A$ task, the query is the paired question, image, four candidate answers; while the response is the correct answer.
-For the $QA \rightarrow R$ task, the query is the paired question, image, correct answer, and four candidate rationales; while the response is the correct rationale.
+\textbf{Task description} We implemented the experiments in three separate steps.
+First, we conducted $Q \rightarrow A$ evaluation, followed by $QA \rightarrow R$.
+Finally, we joined the $Q \rightarrow A$ and $QA \rightarrow R$ results to obtain the final $Q \rightarrow AR$ prediction result.
+The~difference between the implementation of $Q \rightarrow A$ and $QA \rightarrow R$ tasks is the input query and response.
+For~the $Q \rightarrow A$ task, the~query is the paired question, image, and~four candidate answers, while the response is the correct answer.
+For~the $QA \rightarrow R$ task, the~query is the paired question, image, correct answer, and~four candidate rationales, while the response is the correct~rationale.

-\textbf{Analysis.} We compare our method with several popular visual scene understanding models based on the mean average precision metric for the three subtasks: $Q \rightarrow A$, $QA \rightarrow R$, and $Q \rightarrow AR$, respectively.
-As the results in Table~\ref{tab:experment results} showing, our approach outperforms in all of the subtasks: $Q \rightarrow A$, $QA \rightarrow R$, and $Q \rightarrow AR$.
-Specifically, our method outperforms MUTAN and MLB by a large margin due to that MUTAN and MLB are lacking a commonsense reasoning module, which works for cognition-level inference.
-Furthermore, it also performs better than recently proposed DMVCR~\cite{tang2021cognitive} and CAN~\cite{tang2021interpretable}.
-The reason is that the proposed PAVCR deploys a more efficient multimodal fusion layer and commonsense encoder layer.
+\textbf{Analysis.} We compare our method with several popular visual scene understanding models based on the mean average precision (mAP) metric for the three subtasks: $Q \rightarrow A$, $QA \rightarrow R$, and~$Q \rightarrow AR$.
+As~the results in Table~\ref{tab:experment results} show, our approach outperforms in all subtasks.
+Specifically, our method outperforms MUTAN and MLB by a large margin, since they lack a commonsense reasoning module, which helps with cognition-level inference.
+Furthermore, PAVCR also performs better than the recently proposed DMVCR~\cite{tang2021cognitive}.
+The reason for this is that the proposed PAVCR model deploys a more efficient multimodal fusion layer and commonsense encoder~layer.

+In addition, we compare the model used in the previous work~\cite{tang2021cognitive}, which relies on multiple BiLSTM layers~\cite{huang2015bidirectional}, with~our proposed approach based on multi-head attention modules.
+This comparison underscores the advantages of our method in addressing the limitations of the BiLSTM-based approach, particularly in handling long-range dependencies in sequential tasks.
+The~key differences are as follows:

+\begin{itemize} \item Challenges in Capturing Long-Range Dependencies: Although BiLSTMs~\cite{huang2015bidirectional} capture contextual information bidirectionally, their stepwise computation structure inherently limits their ability to effectively model long-range dependencies.
+Despite using multiple stacked BiLSTMs, these models remain susceptible to vanishing or exploding gradients, especially when processing long sequences.
+This issue significantly hinders the model's capacity to learn long-term dependencies, representing a critical limitation of the BiLSTM-based method~\cite{tang2021cognitive}.

+Our experiments confirm that this limitation directly affects the computational efficiency of BiLSTM-based models, as~they require more time to process long sequences due to the sequential nature of their computations.
+In~contrast, the~proposed multi-head attention-based approach reduces the inference time by 2.8\% and improves memory usage by 3.1\% (see Table~\ref{tab:efficiency_results}).